Kong/mashape-oauth/FLOWS.md

   - OAuth Accepted Encryption method, one of the following: PLAINTEXT, HMAC-SHA1, and RSA-SHA1.
 * Value
   - Information in relation to something such as a parameter.
+* URL / URI
+  - Location on the internet or resource locator.

 ## OAuth 1.0a (one-legged)